 Medtech grant brings West Australian invention using silkworms one step closer to market

-Yesterday, MTPConnect and Minister for Health, The Hon Greg Hunt MP announced $18.8 million in funding for 21 early-stage medical technology projects across Australia.
-One of those recipients is Western Australian based Ear Science Institute Australia, which received a $993,500 grant to advance the commercialisation of ClearDrum®, a device that incorporates silk in an ear implant.
+Yesterday, MTPConnect and Minister for Health, The Hon Greg Hunt MP announced $18.8 million in funding for 21 early stage medical technology projects across Australia.
+One of those recipients is Western Australian based Ear Science Institute Australia (ESIA), who received a $993,500 grant to advance the commercialisation of ClearDrum®, a device that incorporates silk in an ear implant.

 The device is developed in two different formulations, which will allow ClearDrum® to dissolve over time addressing small perforations or acting as a long-lasting implant for larger perforations, with no need for further operations.
 Plus, the transparent material enables ongoing monitoring of healing and resolution of the middle ear.